UnCarter25le/ChineseLiterature/README.md

     Of course, you can try docker mysql image if you have docker engine in local.
     >>> cd Database/YouWannaTryDocker/
     >>> vim dockerMySQL&PHPmyadminInstruction
-    , and you will see how to make it to writing data into database by docker containers(mysql and PHPmyadmin).
+    , and you will see how to make it to insert data into database by docker containers(mysql and PHPmyadmin).
 ```
 - ### database overview: